The most common mistake when choosing a space

 • Lighting and sound production space (0 to 40 m²)

-Rule of thumb: net space is 60 to 75% of gross space.
+As a rule of thumb, net space is 60 to 75% of gross space.
 Does the brochure say “600 m²”?
 In practice, that means you’ll have 360 to 450 m² available for your guests.
 Keep this in mind when choosing a venue.
-For more information on how to compare venues on an equal basis, read our article on scouting venues for events →
+You can read more about how to compare venues on an equal footing in our article on scouting venues for events →

 Square meter standards by installation type